hanna-ry/java-workshop/index.md

  *****************    1 spaces, 17 stars, i = 8
 *******************   0 spaces, 19 stars, i = 9
 ```
-Now we need to found pattern.
-See for 1st row there is 1 star.For 2nd there are 3 , for 3rd there are 5 and so on.So it follows the general rule of 2*(n-1)+1.
+Now see if we can discern the pattern.
+See for 1st row there is 1 star.
+For 2nd there are 3 ,for 3rd there are 5 and so on.
+So it follows the general rule of 2*(n-1)+1.
 As our i starts form 0 so (n-1)=i.
 Thus number of stars in (i+1)th row = 2*i+1.

 All is about three loops: